alanzhaonys/node-es6-starting-point/README.md

 To generate CLI script (that required NODE enviornment)
 - Run `yarn clify`

-To gererate a standalone executeable that DOESN'T require NODE environment
+To gererate a standalone executeable/binary that DOESN'T require NODE environment
 - Run `yarn package`

 To run